Australian native hibiscus and hibiscus like species

 There is a detailed article on Hibiscus heterophyllus and photos of flowers and of the plant.

-While much of this article can be applied to H. divaricatus there are some differences between the two species.
+While much of this article can be applied to Hibiscus divaricatus there are some differences between the two species.

 1. NATURAL RANGE